What are the pick up and drop off times?

 Teen Leadership Camp is for ages 15-17.

-What if my son/daughter is almost old enough, but is still eight?
+What if my child is almost old enough, but is still eight?

 How many children are at your camp?

-Our maximum number of campers at Sierra Friends Camp is 40 per session.
-This is a great size for kids to have lots of friends, but still get lots of personal attention from staff and allow each child to shine as an individual.
+Our maximum number of campers at Sierra Friends Camp is 40 Wombat Campers and 20 Teen Leadership Campers per session.
+This is a great size for kids to have lots of friends, but still get all the personal attention from the staff that they need in order to be safe and shine!

 What is your camper to staff ratio?